developerasun/myDocumentBox-tool/myJavascript/myNodejs/myNpm/myMongoDB/readme.md

 - Create an account in MongoDB website
 - Choose a plan : 1) serverless 2) dedicated 3) shared(free, 1 per account)
 - Set database username and password, which will be used in Mongoose.
 - Set other configurations for the MongoDB, like IP Access List.
+One of the common reasons of DB connection failure is not to include your IP address.
-- Get your MongoDB Atlas URI by connecting
+- Get your MongoDB Atlas URI and set environment variables.
 - Require Mongoose/Express in your Javascript file and connect database like below.

 ```javascript